francesNLP/MappingChange/README.md

 ### 📄 Corresponding OCR/XML Structure

-Note that article extraction is not performed from the image itself, but from the XML-encoded OCR text.
+Note that article extraction is not performed from the image itself, but from the extracted text from XML-encoded OCR files.
 In these XMLs, there is **no distinction** between headers, article content, and footnotes.
 All text is flattened into a continuous stream of `CONTENT` strings with no structural annotations or layout information.

 <img src="./Notebooks/figures/Pag2-1884Image.jpg" alt="Page 2 of 1884 Gazetteer" width="500"/>